-LCHD's Drug Overdose Prevention program works to implement comprehensive community-based efforts to address drug abuse and overdose through: coalition development, community needs assessment and evaluation, formation of an overdose fatality review and development of policy, systems and environmental change strategies to address the issue.
+LCHD's Drug Overdose Prevention (DOP) program works to implement comprehensive community-based efforts to address drug use and misuse through: coalition development, community needs assessment and evaluation, formation of an overdose fatality review, and development of policy, systems and environmental change strategies to address the issue.

-Project DAWN is a community-wide naloxone (also known as narcan) distribution program.
-Naloxone is a medication that can be used to quickly reverse an overdose caused by an opioid drug.
+Project DAWN is a community-wide naloxone (also known as NARCAN®) distribution program.
+Naloxone is a medication that can be used to reverse an overdose caused by an opioid drug.

 Behavioral Health Treatment Services Locator

 Drug and Alcohol Treatment Services in Licking County

 - Behavioral Health Services: (740)-522-8477, 65 Messimer Dr, Newark, OH 43055

 - Shepherd Hill: (220) 564-HEAL (4325), 200 Messimer Drive

 - Licking County Alcoholism Prevention Program (LAPP): (740)-366-7303, 62 East Stevens St. Newark, OH 43055

 - Brightview: (833)-510-4357, 1445 West Main Street, Newark, OH 43055

 - Mid-Ohio Psychological Services, Inc.: (740)-281-1777, 68 W Church St, 3rd Floor, Suite 300, Newark, OH 43055